jianguozhouzunyimedicaluniversity/herv_ngs/cell_reports_reanalysis/README.md

 -out /data/ALS_Working_Grp/Cell_Reports_reanalysis/reads/SRR8571937/blastdb2.SRR8571937
 </pre>

-Note: We tried to use *runall_runblast.pl* but received an error when using cluster option -other and Biowulf's sbatch parameters.
+Note: We tried to use *norm_scripts/runall_runblast.pl* but received an error when using cluster option -other and Biowulf's sbatch parameters.

 __Identify ribosomal reads in BLAST databases__